univec-ai/postvec/web/docs/install/docker.md

   --database app
 ```

-## Models that survive recreation
+## Persistent model storage

 Pulled models land under the image's engine root.
 A **named volume** on
 `/opt/postvec/ninference/models` copies the bundled MiniLM in.
 A **bind mount or PVC masks**
-the bundled directory — you must copy MiniLM up yourself.
+the bundled directory, so MiniLM must be copied into the mounted directory.

 ## Tags